Beautiful Gardens of Provence: Visitor Guide

 ©Côte d’Azur Tourisme

-Major Lawrence Johnston, an American and British citizen, built Serre de la Madone (Madonna’s greenhouse).
-Because he was born in France to American parents, in his heart, he felt French.
-He was also a nature lover, so he bought the property in Menton and built a small Menton-style house and farm separating the agricultural area from the forested area.
+Major Lawrence Johnston, a British and American citizen, built the Serre de la Madone (Madonna’s greenhouse).
+Because he was born in France to American parents, he felt French in his heart.
+He was also a nature lover, so he bought the property in Menton and built a small Menton-style house and farm, separating the agricultural area from the forested area.
 The estate is designated as a historical monument, and the gardens carry the “Jardin remarquable” label.

 Within the garden, you’ll find the plants collected by Major Johnston during his world travels.
 Olive, fig, peach trees, vines, arbours, and modernized cisterns are also throughout the property.
-Tropical and subtropical plants galore are present, as are many inviting pathways lined with cypress trees and perfumed with sweet floral scents.
+Tropical and subtropical plants abound, as do many inviting pathways lined with cypress trees and perfumed with sweet floral scents.
 Interestingly, 2024 is the centenary of Serre de la Madone, so there are several exhibitions and celebrations to acknowledge this significant cultural site in Menton.

 Contact Information: